-- Develop materials to help people with disabilities, families and guardians understand options, answer questions and connect with those who can assist them in making an informed choice and planning for a transition. - Lead agencies and the State will conduct audits of transition planning done by counties and providers to determine and gather the degree to which the transition meets the Person-Centered,

-Informed Choice and Taransition protocols.
-DHS will focus technical assistance and other strategies toward the areas that have the lowest compliance.

-- Monitor both the number and percent of AMRTC patients under restore to competency orders and civil commitments for mental health treatment. - DHS, DEED and DOC will work together to ensure efficient and successful transitions for people leaving DOC facilities and entering community services.
+- Develop materials to help people with disabilities, families and guardians understand options, answer questions and connect with those who can assist them in making an informed choice and planning for a transition. - Lead agencies and the State will conduct audits of transition planning done by counties and providers to determine and gather the degree to which the transition meets the Person-Centered, Informed Choice and Transition protocol.
+DHS will monitor and report to the Subcabinet: the number of transition case files reviewed; the number of people opting out of the My Move Summary document; the number of people who did not inform their case manager of their move; the number of case files that had the My Move Summary document; and the number of those documents that included the ten required elements. - DHS will focus technical assistance and other strategies toward the areas that have the lowest compliance. - Monitor both the number and percent of AMRTC patients under restore to competency orders and civil commitments for mental health treatment. - DHS, DEED and DOC will work together to ensure efficient and successful transitions for people leaving DOC facilities and entering community services.